tengyaolong2000/simple_gcc_agent/README.md

 Currently includes barebones utility in automating browser interactions using Playwright and Chromium.

 ## Features
-- Browser automation
+- Browser use
-- Scroll, click, and type operations
+- System level control (recommended to do so via the terminal)
 - An isolated dockerized environment
    - (Note: the agent still runs on your local computer, I just provide a container for the agent to execute its actions on.
 It is wholly possible for the agent to manipulate your local machine if you allow some imports like os)